Procuring and Engaging Professionals to Partner on this Historic and Highly Complex, Multi-Step, Multi-Jurisdictional, Multi-Year Project Is Underway

 Immediately upon the enactment of the legislation, MSA initiated the preliminary planning stages of procuring and engaging professionals to partner on this historic, highly complex, multi-jurisdiction, multi-year project.
 The project will primarily include construction and improvements of the racecourses, stables and clubhouses, at sites in both the City of Baltimore and Anne Arundel County.

-MSA is especially pleased with the volume and variety of local, national and international firms that have already expressed interested in the project.
-Timely and thorough review of the Request for Proposals received for Architecture / Engineering services will be needed with a selection by year-end.
-MSA expects to manage a larger than usual multi-discipline team of professionals with many supporting sub-teams to execute the multi-faceted, multi-jurisdiction project.
+MSA is especially pleased with the volume and variety of local, national and international firms that have already expressed interest in the project.
+Timely and thorough review of the Request for Proposals received for Architecture / Engineering services will be needed with a selection by first quarter of 2021.
+MSA expects to manage a larger than usual multi-discipline team of professionals with many supporting sub-teams to execute the multi-faceted, multi-jurisdictional project.
 To date, MSA has initiated a procurement / sought interested firms for the following services: Design and Engineering; Equine Health, Safety and Research Center.
 MSA will conduct additional procurements in the very near future for additional services including the selection of contractors at each facility to engage in the design process and ultimately build the facility.
 Thus far, the pandemic has not impeded the planning and timing of the project.

 Numerous agreements, as required by the legislation, must be in place before MSA can issue bonds and break ground on the project.
 The project parties are actively working on the agreements.